Treatments & Services

 Understanding Clinical Trials

-Clinical trials bring the latest treatment options to cancer patients in Brevard County, including Palm Bay and Melbourne, FL.
+Clinical trials bring the latest treatment options to cancer patients in Brevard County, including Palm Bay, Rockledge, and Melbourne, FL.
 Together with Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research, our cancer specialists can offer some of the most recent breakthroughs in cancer treatment to our patients who qualify to participate.
 Find out more about why clinical research trials are important to not only our patients but cancer patients everywhere.

 Purpose and Importance of Cancer Research Trials